criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 ## Upgrade Order of Operations

-While there should be no major problems running a 2.4.0 master and 2.3.4 workers, it's not recommended.
+While there should be no major problems running a 2.4.0 master and 2.3.4 workers, it is not recommended.
 Cribl recommends that you upgrade the master helm chart first, and then upgrade the workers (see [logstream-workergroup/README.md](/criblio/helm-charts/logstream-worker/README.md) for details).

 ### Idempotency of Upgrade
 The upgrade operation does do a potentially destructive action in coalescing the 4 volumes to a single volume, but that operation is only happens if the single volume does not have data on it.
 Once the upgrade is performed the first time, any further upgrade operations will effectively skip that coalescence operation without causing any additional issues.